adobe/reactor-releaser/README.md

 For more information about developing an extension for Tags, please visit our [extension development guide](https://experienceleague.adobe.com/docs/experience-platform/tags/extension-dev/overview.html).

+> [!WARNING]
+> The releaser tool now uses Adobe's [Oauth Server-to-Server credential format](https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-22080) by default.
+>
+> Legacy support for `jwt-auth` credentials will end completely by Adobe in January 2025.
+You may download and run the [legacy version of the releaser here](https://github.com/adobe/reactor-releaser/releases/tag/legacy-jwt-releaser-v3.1.3).

 ## Usage

 Before running the releaser tool, you must first have [Node.js](https://nodejs.org/en/) installed on your computer.